Home

 Tamara Kula

-Outdoor canvases beckon to Tamara Kula.
-“Don’t hold back,” they whisper.
-“Draw as big as you can dream.”
-Tamara has always enjoyed ephemeral art, from sprawling chalk creatures to fantastical snow sculptures to intricately carved pumpkins.
-As a child, and later as a teacher and a mother, she has spent many hours filling up inviting sidewalk spaces with chalk art.
-After recently discovering the joy of creating large 3D designs with chalk, mainly on her own driveway, she is now fascinated with anamorphic illusions.
-She finds the inherent impermanence of chalk freeing, a reminder to live in the moment.
-She is also partial to the bright colors that blend so magically.
+Tamara Kula has always enjoyed ephemeral art, from sprawling chalk creatures to snow sculptures to decorated cookies.
+As a child, and later as a teacher and a mother, she has spent many hours filling up inviting sidewalk spaces with chalk.
+After discovering the joy of creating large 3D illusions with chalk, she is now fascinated with anamorphic art.
+She appreciates the freeing impermanence of chalk, the bright colors, and the chance to create outdoors – mainly on her own driveway.
 Tamara lives in Colorado Springs, Colorado, with her husband and two sons.

 Back to